 Oracle still top dog in tough database market

 Included in the deal is Sun's GlassFish Java application server, which can be used to host custom enterprise applications that store their data in the database.
-Pricing reportedly begins at US$65,000 (NZ$85,000) per year and scales up based on the number of employees in the organization.
+Pricing reportedly begins at US$65,000 per year and scales up based on the number of employees in the organization.
 (Sun already uses similar, headcount-based pricing for much of its software portfolio.)

 MySQL can't compete with Oracle on a feature-for-feature basis, especially when it comes to the advanced capabilities needed by heavy enterprise users, such as data integrity and replication.
 But many applications don't need the high-end features offered by top-tier database.
-For example, many web applications need nothing more than simple data storage, which MySQL offers in spades.
+For example, many Web applications need nothing more than simple data storage, which MySQL offers in spades.

-It can be difficult to properly analyse MySQL's true market share, because you don't have to be a Sun Microsystems customer to use it.
+It can be difficult to properly analyze MySQL's true market share, because you don't have to be a Sun Microsystems customer to use it.
 MySQL is open source, so you can generally download and use the database for free (although some licensing restrictions may apply).
-Even if it was possible to count every single instance of MySQL that is currently in use, there's no way of knowing how many of those users represent potential business for Sun.
+Even if it were possible to count every single instance of MySQL that is currently in use, there's no way of knowing how many of those users represent potential business for Sun.

 As a rule, however, users who have extensive experience using open source software for prototype or "off the record" projects are good candidates to become paying customers of open source vendors in the future.
 What they get for their money is commercial-grade support, which can be invaluable when open source software is used to power mission-critical applications.
-Open source support contracts usually come at much lower price tags than equivalent offerings from proprietary vendors such as Oracle.
+Open source support contracts usually come at much lower price tags than equivalent offerings from proprietary software vendors, such as Oracle.

 MySQL isn't the only low-cost contender on the market, either.
 PostgreSQL is similarly open source, and offers a feature set that's more comparable to Oracle, IBM DB2, or Microsoft SQL Server.
 Given how easy it has become to install and use a database for free, it's entirely possible that relational databases may soon become a commodity market, especially among those mid-tier customers who don't need the most advanced capabilities.